Add To Favorites

 Hear, read, write, draw and talk about scientist and inventor Thomas Alva Edison.

-Create "Thank You, Thomas" artwork.
-Use a dark Crayola® Crayon to draw the outline of a light bulb in the center of construction paper.
-Use thick lines, pressing hard with the crayon.
+Invite students to create "Thank You, Thomas" artwork.
+Using Crayola® construction Paper Crayons and black construction paper, students begin by drawing the outline of a light bulb in the center of construction paper.
+Encourage the use of thick lines, pressing hard with the crayon.

-Around the light bulb, write a thank you message to Edison in bold, heavy crayon.
+Around the light bulb, students compose a thank you message to Edison in bold, heavy crayon.
 Add small "wallpaper" crayon designs in any open space.

-Cover your work area with newspaper.
+Ask students to cover their work area with recycled newspaper.
 Use a Crayola Paint Brush to paint the light bulb with yellow Crayola Washable Paint.
 Wet the paint brush with clear water and smooth the yellow paint out from the light bulb to simulate glowing light.
 Wet the brush again and continue the yellow wash out to the borders of the paper, across the lettering.
 Dry.

 Cut white construction paper into a wide arc with a straight top and rounded bottom (a wide lamp shade shape) with Crayola Scissors.

-Decorate the lamp shade with crayon.
-Vary the pressure on your crayon to create lighter or deeper colors in your design.
+Students decorate the lamp shade with crayon.
+Vary the pressure on the crayon to create lighter or deeper colors in the design.